internetAaron/call-me-aaron/blog/_posts/2013-01-04-remote-working.markdown

 ---
 layout: post
-title: New Site
+title: Working Remote is the Bomb
-date: November 8, 2012
+date: January 8, 2013
 ---

 ####Working Remote is the Bomb